dongcc/apmmq-docker/README.md

 # Issues and contributions

-For issues that are specifically related to this Docker image, please use the GitHub issue tracker (https://github.com/ibm-messaging/apmmq-docker/issues).
-For general issues that are related to IBM Integration Bus, or to discuss the Docker technical preview, please use the Integration Community (https://developer.ibm.com/integration/).
-If you submit a Pull Request related to this Docker image, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).
+For issues that are specifically related to this Dockerfile, please use the GitHub issue tracker (https://github.com/dongcc/apmmq-docker/issues).
+If you submit a Pull Request related to this Dockerfile, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).

 # License

 The Dockerfile and associated scripts are licensed under the [Apache License 2.0](LICENSE).
 IBM MQ Advanced for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
-You can check the license from the image using the ¡°LICENSE=view¡± environment variable as previously described.
+You can check the license from the image using the "LICENSE=view" environment variable as previously described.
 The license can also be found [online](http://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-APIG-9BUHAE).
 Note that this license does not permit further distribution.